 The Dugan Speech System is a patented and trademarked automatic mixing function.
 The Speech System distributes the gain of one open microphone over the entire system, maintaining a natural ambience.
-This is nothing like the annoying fluctuation of levels and uneven ambience in a conventional gating system.
+This is nothing like the annoying fluctuation of levels and uneven ambience when using noise gates.